Pratham16112002/logseq/pages/DSA.md

 				- insert (x) – Inserts the element x in the multiset –> O(log n)
 				- clear () – Removes all the elements from the multiset –> O(n)
 				- erase(x) – Removes all the occurrences of x –> O(log n)
+		- #### Clone Graph Leetcode
+			- **Algo** : We need to traverse all nodes of original graph & as soon as we reach a node , we will make a copy node & call recursively for the rest of the graph .